Avashist1998/Avashist1998.github.io/content/posts/maze_game.md

 ### Maze Generation

-For the maze generation I used the (Randomized Prim's algorithm)[https://en.wikipedia.org/wiki/Maze_generation_algorithm#Randomized_Prim's_algorithm].
-The algorithm is a very popular choose when generating mazes, and I followed this (article)[https://medium.com/swlh/fun-with-python-1-maze-generator-931639b4fb7e] by Orestis Zekai.
+For the maze generation I used the [Randomized Prim's algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Randomized_Prim's_algorithm).
+The algorithm is a very popular choose when generating mazes, and I followed this [article](https://medium.com/swlh/fun-with-python-1-maze-generator-931639b4fb7e) by Orestis Zekai.
 The article was helpful for the basic setup, but I had difficulty following along in the final parts, so I will be presenting my implementation here.
-Check out the (Code)[https://github.com/Avashist1998/maze_game/blob/develop/src/maze_game/maze_generation.py] on Github for the final version.
+Check out the [file](https://github.com/Avashist1998/maze_game/blob/develop/src/maze_game/maze_generation.py) on Github for the final version.

 #### Maze Board Value Enum
-The enum help with the readability of code.
+The MazeGameObject enum help with the readability of code, and creates a layer of abstraction between the values of the board and the maze generation code.
 ```python
 class MazeGameObject(Enum):
     PATH = 0